 Materials: US Size 6, 24″ circular needle, stitch marker, worsted or dk weight yarn in 5 colors, 100 yards of each.
 Braid-O-Rama pattern available on Ravelry for $5.

 Homework: Come with yarns for cowl wound and ready to knit.

 Every month on Thursday evenings, we open our doors for a knit-a-long, presided over by the Woolworks Team!
 Each months’ theme is decided upon and posted in our newsletter and here on the website.
 Participants knit-a-long on a variety of projects from books and patterns in the company of others in a casual atmosphere.
 Knit-a-longs are free and open to all, but all materials must be purchased from our shop in order to participate.
 Be prepared to learn and commune with like-minded knitters and crocheters!
 6:00-8:00pm.
 Check this page for Knitalong themes, starting with the months listed below.

-Join us in April to make this beautiful and airy 3-skein Shibui shawl!
-Riverine uses 1 skein each of three distinctly different Shibui Yarn bases: Cima, Pebble and Silk Cloud in a bias knit shawl, alternating yarns and combining them as well.
+Join us in April to make this beautiful and airy 4-skein Shibui shawl!
+Crete uses 1 skein of Shibui Lunar and 2 skeins of Twig in a bias knit shawl, alternating yarns and combining them as well.
+The pattern is FREE with the purchase of the yarn!
 A perfect Spring/Summer layer for evenings out or air conditioning!